Polk County Court Records

 Hours: Monday–Friday, 8:00 a.m.–12:00 p.m. and 1:00 p.m.–5:00 p.m. (closed on court holidays and weekends; last Thursday of each month the court closes at noon)

-The court’s operations are spread across three buildings: the primary records office in the annex handles civil, domestic relations, traffic, and accounting; the juvenile records office is in the historic courthouse; and the criminal records office is in the jail building across the street.
+Note that the court's operations are spread across three buildings: the primary records office in the annex handles civil, domestic relations, traffic, and accounting matters; the juvenile records office is in the historic courthouse; and the criminal records office is in the jail building across the street.

 Mail and Form-Based Requests

-Copies of court records, audio recordings of proceedings, and transcripts can be requested using the OJD’s Records Request form, which can be submitted online or by mail.
-Further details about requesting records from the Polk County Circuit Court are on the court’s Court Records page.
+Copies of court records, audio recordings of proceedings, and transcripts can be requested using the OJD's Records Request form, which can be submitted online or by mail.
+Further details about requesting records specifically from the Polk County Circuit Court appear on the court's Court Records page.

 Copy Fees (Statewide Circuit Court Fee Schedule)